-Italy offers an array of industries in which to work, with the North and South specialising in widely different sectors.
-Find out how to navigate the job market
+Italy offers a variety of industries in which to work.
+Find out about the Italian economy and learn how to navigate the country's job market...

 English teachers are in high demand in Italy and this type of work is readily available.
 Qualifications are preferable but it is possible to find work without.
 For more information, go to TEFL.com .

-Unless a company helps to arrange visas and accommodation before you arrive, finding work when you are in Italy will be easier as you can begin networking and making contacts directly with people, wherever you decide to look for work.
+Networking through friends and family is generally considered the best way to find a job therefore finding work when you are in Italy will be easier as you can begin making contacts directly, wherever you decide to look for work.

 Search for jobs in Italy at: